 Start over with a new lender to lock in a lower rate.
 You’d lose any appraisal fees you already paid to the first lender, and switching mortgage lenders would likely delay closing.
 Pushing back your closing date may mean losing out on your home (and your earnest money) if the seller has a strict deadline.
 Communicate with your real estate agent before making a decision that would nullify your purchase agreement.

 Let your rate lock expire.
 If the seller is willing to delay closing until after your rate lock expires, you may be able to take advantage of lower rates.
 At this point, your lender would base your new rate on the current prevailing rate.
-However, there’s still risk that rates will rise again or that the seller refuses to extend the closing date.
+However, there’s still risk that rates will rise again or that the seller will refuse to extend the closing date.
 And some lenders may not let you relock at a lower rate anyway, Grzebin says.

 More from U.S. News